AnicetNgrt/flore1/README.md

 | coord_y | integer | The distance of the scene frome the terminal's top border in chars
 | res_x | float | 1/2 of the width of the scene in chars. (multiplied by 2 and then  rounded)
 | res_y | integer | The height of the scene in chars
-**Note**: With most fonts 1 char width = 1/2 char height, always keep this in mind.
-If the docs don't talk about a parameter being "1/2" or "multiplied by 2" it means your width may be the half of what y

 ---
 ### <a name="engine-del_scene"></a>🧰 del_scene [method](#methods)